iuctil/dsla/content/docs/KnowledgeObjects/AWS_Glue.md

 ---
 ## 	What is Glue and what functionality does it provide for us?

-Glue is a fully managed serverless extract-transform-load (ETL) service that helps us organize and format our data for use with a data warehouse like Redshift, for example, or if we wanted to, we could use it with data lake in S3 (Simple Storage Service).
+AWS Glue is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
+AWS Glue provides all the capabilities needed for data integration so that you can start analyzing your data and putting it to use in minutes instead of months.
+AWS Glue provides both visual and code-based interfaces to make data integration easier.
+Users can easily find and access data using the AWS Glue Data Catalog.
+Data engineers and ETL (extract, transform, and load) developers can visually create, run, and monitor ETL workflows with a few clicks in AWS Glue Studio [3].

 ![AWS Glue](/images/glue1.png "AWS Glue")